kuqmua/tufa_project/README.md

 fatal runtime error: stack overflow
 ```
 * todos with github links on place to do
+* try to implement message stack with display

 ### check warning/errors(not the same)
 1. cargo check